 Students will live in fully furnished on-campus apartments along the Regent’s Canal, looking on to Mile End Park.
 These modern apartments have single occupancy rooms and the majority have en-suite (private) bathroom facilities.
 Typically rooms are grouped between four and six students with shared kitchen facilities.
 You will be placed in mixed flats with students from the UK and many other countries.

-QMUL offers students excellent support during their semester or year abroad.
+QMUL and our site staff offers students excellent support during their semester or year abroad.

 Social trip and events